-- If your route is not operating, transit planners have created a list of options to consider.
-Also, customer service is available to help with trip planning 6 a.m. to 8 p.m.
-Monday through Friday at 206-553-3000. - To support public health and prevent the spread of COVID-19, riders are still required to wear masks when riding transit and in situations where they cannot maintain six feet of distance from other people. - Fares are not yet being collected on Metro services through end of September.
-Riders should board at the middle or back doors unless they need to access the ADA area or boarding assistance. - Access paratransit program continues normal operations and follows its enhanced daily sanitization procedures.
+- If your route is not operating, transit planners have created a list of options. - To support public health and prevent the spread of COVID-19, riders are still required to wear masks when riding transit and in situations where they cannot maintain six feet of distance from other people. - Access paratransit program continues normal operations and follows its enhanced daily sanitization procedures.
 Access is pleased to present an easy and convenient way to book trips ahead with their new online Trip Manager.
 Access also restarted fare collection on October 1st along with all other Metro services.
 Riders can pay with cash, Transit GO Ticket app, or ORCA monthly pass.
 In the coming months, an online fare payment for Access will also be launched.
-Read more about it here. - Metro added trips and seat signs to support public health and passenger safety.
+Read more about it here.